Georg Anton Schäffer: Brazilian adventures

 Instead of settling in Europe, in 1821 Schäffer organized a group of 47 Germans aspiring to flee their homeland and took them on a journey across the Atlantic, to Brazil.
 Schäffer's group was granted lands in Bahia and set up Frankenthal, the first successful German settlement in Brazil (present-day Ilhéus).

 In September 1822 the Brazilian government dispatched Schäffer to Frankfurt to recruit more European settlers.
-He arrived in 1823, styling himself as a major and a plenipotentiary of Dom Pedro I of Brazil.Von Tschudi, p.
-195 This mission effectively launched the German emigration to Brazil.
+He arrived in 1823, styling himself as a major and a plenipotentiary of Dom Pedro I of Brazil.
+This mission effectively launched the German emigration to Brazil.
 Schäffer was credited with bringing 5,000 Germans over five years (1824–1828).
 They settled in rural colonies; some of these ultimately failed (e.g. São João das Missões), others (São Leopoldo, Novo Hamburgo) exist to date.
 Schäffer's Germans also formed the core of the first foreign units of the emerging Brazilian Army: all unmarried men landing in Brazil faced compulsory military service, a fact that Schäffer did not advertise in advance (his German recruits had to sign a thorough eight-part contract that did not mention the draft obligations).
 Carlos Oberacker suggested that militarization of German settlers was Schäffer's own proposal, based on his knowledge of the Russian Cossacks.

 Schäffer's unorthodox sense of reality backfired in Brazil, twice.
 In 1827 Schäffer returned to Brazil and applied to the king for a noble style of marquis; Dom Pedro refused, providing only a cash reward.
 In 1829 Schäffer demanded a different favor, this time of being appointed the Brazilian ambassador to a European court, and was rejected again.

 Schäffer stayed in Brazil despite these setbacks, until his death at Jacarandá, in 1836.